rahuldeepattri/cf-java-logging-support/README.md

 Stacktraces can be logged within one log message.
 Further details can be found [here](https://github.com/SAP/cf-java-logging-support/wiki/Logging-Stack-Traces).

-## Sample Application
+## Sample Applications

-In order to illustrate how the different features are used, this repository includes a simple application in the  [./sample folder](./sample).
+In order to illustrate how the different features are used, this repository includes - a simple java application in the [./sample folder](./sample).
+- a simple Spring boot application in the [./sample-spring-boot folder](./sample-spring-boot).

 ## Documentation